 Start a new project in QtCreator and select “Desktop Application.”

-Finally, select none for version control and QtCreator going to create a C++ framework.
+Finally, select none for version control, and then QtCreator creates C++ framework.

 Instead, here are the critical things to know when creating your Raspberry Pi GUI.